Sunshine on Leith (album): Musical style

-Lyrics and themes
+Lyrics and songs

-Many of Sunshine on Leiths songs narrated familial bliss, such as "Then I Met You" and "Sean", an ode to fatherhood.
-"Cap in Hand" and "What Do You Do?" relayed the band's Scottish nationalist convictions.
+Many of Sunshine on Leiths songs narrated familial bliss, such as "Then I Met You" and "Sean".
+"Cap in Hand" and "What Do You Do?" referenced the duo's Scottish nationalist convictions.
+AltRevue described "It's Saturday Night" as a "prosaic song about drinking".

 Alluding to the record's moods, Tom Demalton of AllMusic identified "a thread of optimism that runs through most of the album", with Mike Bohem of Los Angeles Times similarly detailing that the band's blend of "ambitious, catchy melody with an earthy, unbridled approach to singing helps the Proclaimers put across songs of unabashed joy".